G-Squared© and G2©

 A note about acronyms/terminology

-- In some parts of the country/world, LGBTQ is more commonly used, in references to the gender/sexual minority community.
+- In most parts of the country/world, LGBTQ is more commonly used now, in references to the gender/sexual minority community.

 - G/SM (gender/sexual minority) is also gaining some ground, because it doesn’t require that people categorize themselves.